imtiaz1710/SOLID-EXAMPLES/readme.md

         }
     }
 ```
-In the above example we have Employee class which have employee type.
-Based on that type we calculate the salary of different types of employee.

-If more employee type added then we have to change code in enum and calculate salary method.
-If we change in code in the existing class or method in production, it can create bug in our working code and we have to test all the modules which use the method.
+In the above example, we have ``Employee`` class which has a property named ``type``.
+Based on that type in the ``EmployeeSalaryCalculator`` class we calculate the salary of different types of employee.
+If more employee type added then we have to change the code in ``EmployeeType`` enum and calculate salary method.
+If we change the existing class or method in production, it can create bugs in our working code and we have to test all the module which use it.
 Our code should close for modification.
-We should not modify our existing code unless we get bug in it.
-Lets see the below code example, how we apply OCP in our previous code:
+We should not modify our existing code, unless we get bug in it.
+Let's see the below code example how we apply OCP in the previous code.

 ```typescript
 class Employee {